igorsdub/DFI/README.md

 # Funding and Acknowledgements

-The DFI library was develped by Avishek Kumar (avishek@asu.edu) at Arizona State University in the Ozkan Group under the following grants NIH-U54GM094599-05 and NIH-R21LM011941-02.
-It is licensed under the BSD 3-clause license.
+The DFI library was initially developed by Avishek Kumar (avishek@asu.edu) at Arizona State University in the Ozkan Group under the following grants NIH-U54GM094599-05 and NIH-R21LM011941-02.
+It was later continued by Avishek Kumar at The University of Chicago It is licensed under the BSD 3-clause license.

 ---